HomeX

 Tortola is the largest, liveliest and most developed of the British Virgin Islands, but life even stands still here

 For charterers wishing to venture into the interior, pick one of 12 hiking trails and explore the Sage Mountain National Park.
-Or, discover about the island’s history at attractions such as the 1780 Lower Estate Sugar Works Museum, the Callwood Rum Distillery and the J.R.
+Or, discover the island’s history at attractions such as the 1780 Lower Estate Sugar Works Museum, the Callwood Rum Distillery and the J.R.
 O’Neal Botanic Gardens.

 A combination of authentic Caribbean eateries and gourmet restaurants are found in Road Town, the island’s biggest community while nightlife takes the form of laid-back beach bars, including popular hangout Bomba Shack in Apple Bay.